There are limitations on the amount of tax-relieved pension savings you can have.

 Any lump sums that exceed your available lump sum allowance or the lump sum and death benefit allowance will be taxed at your marginal rate of income tax.
 Transfers to QROPS that exceed the overseas transfer allowance will be subject to the Overseas Transfer Charge.

 You can only apply for a transitional tax-free amount certificate before your first benefits are taken after 6 April 2024.
-This event is called the relevant benefit crystallisation event (RBCE).
+This event is known as a relevant benefit crystallisation event (RBCE).
 You can request a certificate from any pension scheme where you are currently a member.
-Schemes have three months from the date of the request to provide a certificate.
+If you would like to apply for a transitional tax-free amount certificate from the ABF Pension Scheme, please get in touch to let us know.

 In practice, the tax rules are far from simple and we strongly recommend that you seek financial advice if you believe you are affected by the tax relief limitations on your pension savings.